Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/supported-features.md

 Our goal is for the <Constant name="fusion_engine" /> to support all capabilities of the <Constant name="core" /> framework, and then some. <Constant name="fusion" /> already supports many of the capabilities in <Constant name="core" /> v1.9, and we're working fast to add more.

-Note that we have removed some deprecated features, and introduced more-rigorous validation of erroneous project code.
+Note that we have removed some deprecated features and introduced more rigorous validation of erroneous project code.
 Refer to the [Upgrade guide](/docs/dbt-versions/core-upgrade/upgrading-to-fusion) for details.